nat-n/poethepoet/docs/getting_started/basic_usage.rst

   Poe will run the command within the Poetry shell, so you don't need to activate the virtualenv.

 There exists quite a few other types of tasks, such as shell tasks, python script tasks, and more.
-You can find more information about them in the :ref:`Types of tasks` section.
+You can find more information about them in the :ref:`Tasks` section.

 .. code-block:: toml